- Warmer cities with manageable air-quality stress

 - Veterinary Access: US Census County Business Patterns (CBP) 2022 — NAICS 541940 (Veterinary Services) establishment records cross-referenced with ACS 5-Year Population Profiles to accurately model clinic capacity per capita.

-- Pet Rent & Cost Indices: Derived from Census ACS 2022 Median Rent and adjusted by an internal pet-fee estimation model described in our methodology.
+- Pet Rent & Cost Indices: Derived from Census ACS 2022 Median Rent and adjusted by an internal housing-friction estimation model described in our methodology.

 - Parks & Recreation: Overpass Turbo / OpenStreetMap — verified coordinates of off-leash areas and enclosed dog parks.